hartwigmedical/platinum/README.md

     - Do note that some individual algorithms support zero and/or multiple reference samples to allow "tumor-only" mode.
  - Both HG19 and HG38 reference genomes are supported throughout the pipeline and lead to comparable analysis quality.

-The HMF pipeline primarily uses algorithms developed by HMF and for which the code is open-sourced and available via [hmftools](https://github.com/hartwigmedical/hmftools).
+The HMF pipeline primarily uses algorithms developed by HMF open-source and available via [hmftools](https://github.com/hartwigmedical/hmftools).
 In addition to the HMF algorithms, Platinum depends on a number of resources (databases) and some external tools and algorithms.

 The pipeline images available through Platinum depend only on free-to-use and open-source resources such that Platinum comes with no restrictions for end-users.